 - a.
-[Principle 1.3] Basic Capital Management Policy; [Principle 5.2] Formulation and Announcement of Management Strategy and Management Plans - The Group's "Vision 2021" medium-term management plan sets forth policies for financial soundness, capital efficiency and shareholder returns, while also setting out targets for profitability, capital efficiency and so on.
+[Principle 1.3] Basic Capital Management Policy; [Principle 5.2] Formulation and Announcement of Management Strategy and Management Plans - In the Group's Medium-term Management Plan, we have established the Shareholder returns policy and an the Investment policy, and have set targets for financial soundness, profitability, and capital efficiency.